Help with energy bills from utility companies and grants

 Collective energy buying - join our Community Energy Switch scheme

-You could save money on your energy bills by joining a collective buying scheme like Adur & Worthing Big Community Switch, which is run by the Council in partnership with collective energy buyer, iChoosr.
+You could save money on your energy bills by joining a collective buying scheme like Adur & Worthing Big Community Switch, which is run by the Councils in partnership with collective energy buyer, iChoosr.

 Back to top

-Page last updated: 16 May 2023
+Page last updated: 12 September 2023

 Back to top